 OTC does not discriminate on the basis of disability in admission or access to, or treatment or employment in, its programs or activities in accordance with the regulations implementing Section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. §794.
-Mr. Michael Peth, VP of Education, coordinates the College's responsibilities under Section 504, and can be contacted at mpeth@ohiotech.edu or 216-881-1700 ext.
-124.
+Mr. Michael Campbell, Director of Administration / Operations / Finance coordinates the College's responsibilities under Section 504, and can be contacted at mcampbell@ohiotech.edu or 216-881-1700 ext.
+132.